 Kinderdijk Bike Rental: Originally we wanted to rent bikes and pack a picnic to enjoy the windmills.
 We emailed Tourist Info Alblasserdamand made a reservation for four adult bikes with three child seats and picnic lunches.
 We arrived at the scheduled time, but no one was at the bike rental location.
-We called the number and a staff member arrived 30 minutes later.
+We called the number, and a staff member arrived 30 minutes later.
 He looked frazzled as he tried to put together the bikes for our reservation.
-More people began to show up (without a reservation) and the one staff member started to help them with bikes instead of finishing getting us ready.
-As time went on, the children got restless and the clouds started to roll in, we decided to cut our loses.
+More people began to show up (without a reservation), and the one staff member started to help them with bikes instead of finishing getting us ready.
+As time went on, the children got restless, and the clouds began to roll in, we decided to cut our loses.
 We paid for the sandwiches we had ordered and set off on our own, disappointed.

-Parking was easy to find in the town of Kinderdijk along Molenstraat or you can pay to park in the parking lot located just north of the entrance.
+Parking was easy to find in the town of Kinderdijk along Molenstraat, or you can pay to park in the parking lot located just north of the entrance.
 We picked up some snacks and packed our sandwiches before walking on foot to enter the UNESCO World Heritage site.

 Kinderdijk Tickets: You can enter the area for free, but if you want to enter any of the windmills to see their inner workings, you’ll need to pay.
 We elected to buy the combination ticket to enter multiple windmills.
 You can also pay to ride a boat that takes you up and down the waterways and is a great way to see the windmills without having to walk.

 What to see and do?
 We took a relaxed walk to the windmills, enjoyed a nice picnic lunch and took turns with the other family we were traveling with to tour inside some of the windmills.
-We really enjoyed seeing how the families lived inside the windmills with little bunks tucked into nooks and crannies.
+We enjoyed seeing how the families lived inside the windmills with little bunks tucked into nooks and crannies.
 The stairs are steep and a bit treacherous, so mind your step.

-It was truly amazing seeing the engineering feat of the design of each windmill.
+It was amazing seeing the engineering feat of the design of each windmill.
 The Dutch people mastered the ability to move water from one place to another.

 Further down the path, we found a windmill with an attached farm.
 The children enjoyed visiting with the animals, peaking into the various working buildings and watching the staff work on updating the property using tools and materials from the 18th century.